 SARVRA’s mission is to enhance the lives of South Australians who live in retirement villages by representing them as a united voice within Government, the retirement village industry and retirement villages.

 SARVRA was incorporated as a not-for-profit association and does not receive any Government funding.
 We were established collaboratively by the Council of the Ageing (COTA) and the Commissioner for Ageing in 1991.

 Since our beginnings, SARVRA has become an effective voice for our members and we have achieved many milestones, some of which are:

 - SARVRA has built close relationships with key decision makers within the State Government other parties and independent members of Parliament.

-- We have strong and enduring relationships with the Council of the Ageing (COTA), the Office of the Ageing (OFTA), the Aged Rights Advocacy Service (ARAS), and the Catalyst Foundation (Formerly the Seniors Information Service).
+- We have strong and enduring relationships with the Council of the Ageing (COTA), the Office for Ageing Well (formerly OFTA), the Aged Rights Advocacy Service (ARAS), and the Catalyst Foundation (Formerly the Seniors Information Service).

 - We have assisted thousands of members in seeking advice and resolution of issues for themselves or their villages.

 - We have assisted many villages with the formation and ongoing operation of a Residents’ Committee.